MerrittMiranda/BookStoreWebsite/README.md

 # BookstoreWebsite
-Created a website using HTML5 and CSS based on a local website
+Created a website using HTML5 and CSS based on a local website.
+This was one of my first independent projects I took upon myself to create.

 BooksEnds is a Kailua, HI bookstore.
 I received permission from the owner to build a website based on her shop.
 This was created to exercise my HTML and CSS skills and was a fun website to build.